MohammedHany123/Vole-Machine-Simulator/README.md

 # Vole Machine Simulator

-**Vole Machine Simulator** is a simulation of a virtual machine designed to execute instructions written in a specific assembly-like language.
+**Vole Machine Simulator** is originally an assignment for OOP class at Faculty of Computers and Artificial Intelligence at Cairo University under the supervision of Dr. Mohammad El-Ramly made by Ahmed Samir, Mohammed Hany, Loay Medhat.
+It is a simulation of a virtual machine designed to execute instructions written in a specific assembly-like language.
 This program provides a graphical interface that allows users to load, execute, and visualize instructions with memory and register operations.

 ## Table of Contents